dustinpfister/blog_posts/_posts/threejs-examples-plane-mutate.md

 ## 1 - The plane mutation example as it currently stands

-So then here is the source code of my plane geometry mutation threejs example as it currently stands.
-The idea that I had in mind here is to just work out a module, or even just a single method that I can use to just adjust the y position of a given vertex in the plane geometry.
-So then I have this adjust plane point helper method and in the body of the function I am getting a reference to the position property of a geometry that I pass to it as the first argument.
+So then here is the source code of my plane geometry mutation threejs example as it stands when I first started this post.
+The idea that I had in mind here is to just work out a module, or even just a single method that I can use to just adjust the y position of a given vertex in the plane geometry just for the sake of starting out with something very simple with this.

+I have this adjust plane point helper method then, and in the body of the function I am getting a reference to the position property of a geometry that I pass to it as the first argument.
 This function then adjusts the y value of a given vertex index to a given y value, and then sets the needs update boolean of the position attribute.
 That alone will of course change the position of a given vertex, however there is more to it than just that.
 If I use a material like the normal material or any material that will respond to light things will not look just right, and the main reason why that would be is because I just changed position values and did not change anything when it comes to the normal attribute values.

 As of this writing I am just changing the direction of the corresponding normal value, but just to a value that is pointing in a single fixed direction.
 The next step that I might want to get to with this example when and if I get to it would be to take a better look at what is going on with the normal values, and see about working out a way to adjust those to the way that they should be also for the given state if a position attribute array.